-One of the sun’s greatest gifts is that we can convert its light into energy.
-And in recent years, the cost to channel this energy by installing solar panels has decreased by 70%.
+One of the sun’s greatest gifts is the light that warms our planet and allows for the possibility of life.
+It is our good fortune then that we now have the means to convert its light into energy.
+Especially in recent years, the cost of channeling this energy by installing solar panels has decreased by 70%.

 Solar energy works by using a process called the photovoltaic effect.
-The PV effect powers lights, TVs, and appliances, just like electricity from the grid would.
+The PV effect allows us to convert sunlight into energy you can use to powers lights, TVs, and appliances, just like electricity from the grid would.

 To generate this power, you’ll need solar panel systems and all of their components, including solar panels to capture energy, inverters to convert energy into a usable format, and racking to mount your system, as well as batteries, wiring, and fusing.

-While many parts of a solar panel system are the same, differences in types of panel and installation processes will affect cost.
-You’ll also want to consider factors like where you live, rebates, and tax cuts.
+While many parts of a solar panel system are the same, differences in types of panel and installation processes will affect the total cost.
+You’ll also want to consider factors like where you live, rebates, and available tax incentives.

 In this comprehensive guide, we cover everything you need to know about the solar installation process, from the initial site visit to financing your system.

 Keep reading to learn exactly what to expect when you make the switch to solar.